 Mercury and Air Toxics Standards and State Mercury Rule.
-In December 2011, EPA finalized its Mercury and Air Toxics Standards (MATS) which established maximum achievable control technology limits for certain hazardous air pollutants at coal and oil-fired electric generating units.
+In December 2011, EPA finalized its Mercury and Air Toxics Standards (MATS), which established maximum achievable control technology limits for certain hazardous air pollutants at coal and oil-fired electric generating units.
 For coal units, the rule sets stringent emission limits to control various hazardous air pollutants such as mercury, non-mercury metals and acid gases and work practice standards to control organics and dioxins.
-Our affected generating units - which include our co-owned units at Plants Wansley and Scherer comply with MATS.
-In June 2015, the U.S. Supreme Court ruled that EPA must consider costs before finalizing MATS, remanding (but not vacating) the rule back to EPA for further rulemaking consistent with its opinion.
-On April 25, 2016, EPA finalized its Supplemental Finding that is appropriate and necessary to regulate hazardous air pollutants from coal and oil-fired electric generating units, and that MATS is reasonable.
-We cannot predict the outcome of this rule or any related litigation, but even if MATS is ultimately overturned, we would still need to comply with Georgia's "multi-pollutant" rule, which requires operation of existing controls at Plants Wansley and Scherer.
+Our affected generating units, which include our co-owned units at Plants Wansley and Scherer, must comply with MATS.
+In 2015, the U.S. Supreme Court ruled that EPA must consider costs before finalizing MATS and remanded the rule back to

+EPA for further rulemaking consistent with its opinion.
+In 2016, EPA released a supplemental finding that it is appropriate and necessary to regulate hazardous air pollutants from coal and oil-fired electric generating units, and that MATS is reasonable.
+Cases challenging this determination are pending in the U.S. Circuit Court of Appeals for the District of Columbia Circuit, and have been delayed pending EPA reconsideration of the supplemental finding.
+We cannot predict the outcome of this rule or any related litigation concerning MATS, but even if MATS is ultimately overturned, we would still need to comply with Georgia's "multi-pollutant" rule which requires operation of existing controls at Plants Wansley and Scherer.

 Startup, Shut-down or Malfunction.
-On June 12, 2015, EPA published a rule requiring 36 states - including Georgia - to revise the provisions of their SIPs relating to the regulation of excess emissions at industrial facilities, including fossil fuel-fired generating facilities, during periods of startup, shut-down, or malfunction (SSM), by November 22, 2016.
-While numerous affected states did not meet this submittal deadline, Georgia did finalize a rule and submit a corresponding SIP revision to EPA responding to the rule by the deadline.
-Georgia's revised rule and SIP revision do not become effective unless and until EPA accepts and approves the SIP submittal.
-Litigation on this rule involving industry and many affected states - is now underway.
-It is possible that the current administration may act to withdraw or change the SSM rule.
-We cannot predict the ultimate outcome of this rulemaking or related litigation.
+In 2015, EPA published a rule requiring 36 states, including Georgia, to revise their SIPs relating to excess emissions at industrial facilities, including fossil fuel-fired generating facilities, during periods of startup, shut-down, or malfunction (SSM).
+Georgia finalized a state rule and submitted a corresponding SIP revision to EPA prior to the applicable deadlines.
+However, Georgia's revised rule and SIP revision will not become effective unless EPA approves the SIP submittal, which has not occurred.
+EPA has delayed current litigation challenging the rule while it reconsiders these standards as part of its regulatory reform review.
+While EPA may withdraw or change the rule, we cannot predict the ultimate outcome of this rulemaking or any related litigation.

 Air Quality Summary.
-While we believe that the controls installed at Plants Scherer and Wansley generally meet the requirements described above, subsequent developments, including but not limited to the results of any litigation and the implementation approaches selected by EPA and the State of Georgia, significant capital expenditures and increased operating expenses could be incurred at certain of our generating facilities, particularly Plants Scherer and Wansley.
+We believe that the controls installed at Plants Scherer and Wansley generally meet the requirements described above.
+Subsequent developments, including litigation and the implementation approaches selected by EPA and Georgia could require significant capital expenditures and increased operating expenses at certain of our generating facilities, particularly Plants Scherer and Wansley.